 The world has changed drastically since we first released this blog in January of 2020.
 In the United States at the time of this update the unemployed are currently getting additional benefits from the Federal Government.
 The additional $600 a week to help with the unprecedented unemployment from COVID-19 is set to run out of 7/31/2020.
 Our question to business owners is simple, how do you plan on standing out when people start looking for work again?
 If you’re not already offering benefits now is the time to start.
 Benefits have been proven to help retain employees longer, increase morale, and get higher quality potential hires.
 A lot of business have had a difficult time appealing to new hires, who potentially can earn more at home.
 Offering benefits can help appeal to new talent more quickly.

-To get answers to all or most of your questions, you’ll likely need to analyze both public and proprietary data.
-Though it typically costs money to access proprietary data, it is the best way to get detailed information.
 We at Atlantic Payroll Partners would be happy to review your benefit options with you to ensure that you aren’t overspending and that you are remaining competitive in today’s market, feel free to contact us today for more information.

 About Atlantic Payroll Partners